Our Timbers

 Pine can be clear lacquered, sanded (no lacquer) or stained in two different finishes (see below).
 Take a look at the Kobe bed.
 Find more information on and images of Pine beds in this dedicated blog post.

-Our Timbers Lacquers & Stains
+Our Timber Lacquers & Stains

 Our ‘natural’ lacquer finish, named for its clarity, allows you to appreciate the myriad colours and subtle variations in tone of natural timber.
 It retains a subtle, soft sheen which protects the timber from grease marks and some stains.